 If you’re worried about buying because of high mortgage rates, and you have some savings which you’re not putting towards your property purchase as you want to keep a financial buffer available, you might want to look at ways you might be able to reduce your monthly costs.

-For example, you might want to think about lengthening your mortgage term to keep your monthly payments down.
+For example, you may be considering opting for a longer mortgage term to keep your monthly payments down.
 Bear in mind, however, that you’ll end up paying more interest overall if you do this, and you’ll need to prove to lenders that you’ll be able to keep up with your repayments into retirement.
 You can find out more in our guide Mortgages for over 50s: what you need to know.

 Another option you could potentially explore might be an offset mortgage, a unique kind of product that lets you link your mortgage with a savings account that you have with the same bank or building society.
 Doing so means that you effectively give up your ability to earn interest on your savings, but in exchange you can reduce the interest that you need to pay on your loan, or even shorten your mortgage term.